incentum-network/praxis-transactions/README.md

 # Praxis Transactions

+Custom transactions to support Praxis Smart Contracts and Praxis components.

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
+If you discover a security vulnerability within this package, please send an e-mail to security@incentum.network.
 All security vulnerabilities will be promptly addressed.

 ## Credits